 Export credit guarantee (the “guarantee”) is a commitment by INVEGA to share risks with the exporter by covering up to 90 per cent of the actual losses when a buyer fails to pay as provided for in the contract, or when a buyer goes bankrupt.
 This guarantee allows the exporters to sell their goods with a deferred payment option thus protecting themselves against default by a foreign buyer.
 The risks to be covered may be political and/or commercial.

 The object of the guarantee is the payment of part of a deferred payment under a sale and purchase contract for goods originating in Lithuania in respect of which a certificate of origin has been issued by the Lithuanian Chamber of Commerce, Industry and Crafts confirming that the goods had been manufactured in Lithuania.
-The goods should be exported to countries of non-marketable risk or low-risk countries as seen below:

 The guarantee fee shall be calculated based on the methodology for calculating export credit guarantee fees.
 You can calculate the preliminary guarantee fee here.